• White

 • Its wood was used in ancient popular rituals to ignite the propitiatory fire of the new year and to favor the arrival of spring rains to awaken other plants, still numbed by winter sleep.

-• It was the plant dear to Poseidon, God of earthquakes that shook the earth and attracted the heavenly fire and fertilizing rains.
+• The plant dear to Poseidon, God of earthquakes, shook the earth and attracted the heavenly fire and fertilizing rains.

-• In the past, its wood had the reputation of being an effective talisman against drowning and of being endowed with healing powers against hernia, rickets, bone fractures, and articular rheumatism.
-Those who had benefited from his medicinal power had to scrupulously monitor the tree and forbid it to be touched by anyone because their life depended on it; if the tree had been felled, the illness would have struck the healed person again until he/she died.
+• In the past, its wood was an effective talisman against drowning and endowed with healing powers against hernia, rickets, bone fractures, and articular rheumatism.
+Those who had benefited from his medicinal power had to monitor the tree scrupulously and forbid it to be touched by anyone because their life depended on it; if the tree had been felled, the illness would have struck the healed person again until he/she died.

 • According to ancient traditions, it has an exceptional power over snakes that even flee its shadow.
 Pliny said that a snake trapped between fire and a circle of its leaves would rather throw itself into the flames than stay in the circle of leaves.
 This unusual action of snakes is continued in the sixteenth century, so much so that in the countryside it was customary to use its leaves against bites of reptiles even up to the early 1900s.